Liezel Lopez

-Liezel Marie Arintoc Lopez (born October 2, 1997) is a Filipino actress.
-She was a finalist at the sixth season of reality talent competition, Starstruck in 2016, and has been signed to GMA Artist Center.
+Liezel Marie Arintoc Lopez is a Filipino actress.
+She was a finalist at the sixth season of reality talent competition, Starstruck in 2015, and has been signed to GMA Artist Center.
 She joined the cast of Bubble Gang alongside fellow contestants Analyn Barro and Arra San Agustin.
+She is currently notable for playing various villainous roles in GMA Network.

 Life and career

 Prior to joining StarStruck, Lopez was a theater actress and model in her hometown, Olongapo City.
 Due to financial hardships and her dream to become an actress, Lopez joined Starstruck, where her prowess in acting earned her a spot in the Final 14.
 After being eliminated alongside Avery Paraiso, she signed an exclusive contract with GMA Artist Center.